xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_2.md

 }
 ```

 Nice, it works as expected.
 Sadly, as the provisioners documentation warned, this injected a decent deal of complexity into the deployment.
-With all that done though, we have managed to bring an arbitrary file under the control of the pipeline.
+With that completed, we've managed to bring an arbitrary file under Terraform's control.
 Though this detour was unexpected, it provided a good opportunity to explore some additional facets of Terraform.
-As this post has gotten quite long, I'll go ahead bring this to a close.
+As this post has gotten quite long, I'll go ahead and bring this to a close.

 However, before ending this post, I'll be moving the `windows_2025_dc_ip_addresses` output block to it's own file, `outputs.tf`.
 I'm doing this mainly to do things organized, in anticipation of adding further outputs down the line.

 So, that's all I have for now.
-I'll leave you with what the project directory should look like look.
+I'll leave you with what the project directory should look like.
 Until next time, where'll start incorporating Ansible.

 ```bash
 ├── .git